manticoresoftware/manticoresearch/installer/specification.md

 dpkg -i manticore-repo.noarch.deb
 ```

 When the installer downloads `manticore-repo.noarch.deb`, it must inspect the downloaded package metadata with `dpkg-deb -f`.
-If the installed `manticore-repo` package has the same version, skip `dpkg -i`; otherwise install the downloaded package.
-This avoids unnecessary repository-package reinstall work during refresh/upgrade flows while still allowing a newer bootstrap package to replace the old one.
+If the installed `manticore-repo` package has the same version, skip `dpkg -i` during the initial healthy path; otherwise install the downloaded package.
+The installer should stay agnostic about repository-package internals.
+If Debian metadata refresh or package installation reports apt authentication/signature problems, including `NO_PUBKEY` warnings that may still leave `apt-get update` with exit code 0 and stale indexes, force reinstall the same repository package version and retry the failed apt operation once.
+This avoids unnecessary repository-package reinstall work during healthy refresh/upgrade flows while still allowing the repository package to repair its own source/keyring state.

 Refresh metadata: